Fáilte chuig gaa.ie - suíomh oifigiúil CLG

 GAA.ie: How do you look at Gaelic games through the lens of ‘gamespeed’, because there’s a lot going on in both Gaelic football and hurling?

 IJ: There's an awful lot going on.
 Looking at the field, there is so much movement that has to happen.
-That ability to move effectively over the course of a game, there's undoubtedly an endurance element to it as well.
+That ability to move effectively over the course of a game is important and there's undoubtedly an endurance element to.
 Efficiency becomes important.
-One of the dangers that we've got at the moment is we do a lot of GPS analysis, and GPS is very quantitative.
-It'll tell you how much you've done.
-It'll also give you the relative speeds, but it doesn't capture those player who are very, very efficient.
+One of the dangers that we've got at the moment is we do a lot of quantitative GPS analysis; it’ll tell you how much you've done.
+It'll also give you the relative speeds, but it doesn't always capture those players who are very, very efficient.

 They may not run the distances of some other players because they can read the game, they can move into space effectively, and they can be ready to receive the ball to make different plays and so on which may not show up in the big metrics.
 So how on earth did they get to the right place?